acquayefrank/nyc-crashes/README.md

 **Functionalities of System**

-* Easily query data about crushes with little to no technical knowlegde
+* Easily query data about crashes with little to no technical knowlegde
 * Easily create and share informative visualizations with people
 * Access to basic informative visualizations:
   * Visualize places where accidents happened for last several days
   * Visualize nearest hospitals to the places of accidents
+  * Visualize nearest police departments to the places of accidents
 * Provide statistics and predictions:
-  * Get information about what are the districts / crossroads where accidents occured most frequently for last week / month
+  * Get information about what are the districts / crossroads where accidents occured most frequently for the day before / last week / last month
-  * Predict districts where an accident is more likely to occur for the next week
+  * Predict districts where an accident is more likely to occur the next day
   * Get information about how often does crashes take place on a specific street / crossroad
 * Easily export data, visualizations or reports in some desired format
-* Easily import current information about accidents

 [**SRS**](./documents/srs_nyc-crashes.doc)